chipbuster/protein-stability/protein-tools/datarep/datarep-description.md

 # Common Keys

 ### General Keys
-- Temperature: the temperature value of the simulation
+- `temperature`: the temperature value of the simulation
-- nsteps: the total number of timesteps in the simulation
+- `nsteps`: the total number of timesteps in the simulation
-- dt: the size of each timestep (context-sensitive units)
+- `dt`: the size of each timestep (context-sensitive units)

+### Parameterization Data
+- `maxval`: the maximum positive value of parameterized data.
+Data should be in range `[-maxval, maxval]`